William S. Dalton: Education

-Dalton obtained a Ph.D. in toxicology and medical life sciences as well as an M.D. at Indiana University, where he also completed his internship in medicine.
+Dalton obtained a Ph.D. in toxicology and medical life sciences as well as a Doctor of Medicine at Indiana University School of Medicine, where he also completed his internship in medicine.
 He then completed a residency in medicine, a fellowship in oncology and a fellowship in clinical pharmacology at the University of Arizona.

 Career

-Dalton became a professor of oncology, biochemistry and medicine at USF in 1997.
+Dalton became a professor of oncology, biochemistry and medicine at University of South Florida in 1997.
 He was the founding chair of what is now the "Department of Oncologic Sciences".
 He also served as associate center director for clinical investigations at the Moffitt Cancer Center, becoming deputy director in 1999, and he served as associate vice president of health sciences at USF.

 In 2001, Dalton became dean of the University of Arizona College of Medicine, where he had earlier been the founding director of the Bone Marrow Transplant Program.
 In 2002, after only seven months, he returned to USF as president, chief executive officer, and director of the Moffitt Cancer Center.
 He established an initiative called Total Cancer Care with an emphasis on a personalized approach to the treatment of cancer.

 Dalton also serves as chair of the Science Policy and Legislative Affairs Committee for the American Association for Cancer Research.